Frequently Asked Questions

-What are the main stages of personalization maturity in 2025?
+What are the three stages of personalization in 2025?

-Common challenges include fragmented data, unclear strategies, lack of internal expertise, and technical limitations of monolithic CMS platforms.
-According to Hygraph's Future of Content report, 93% of businesses want to use more data sources for personalization, but struggle to fully leverage available technology.
-Hygraph addresses these challenges by providing a flexible, API-first, GraphQL-native platform that integrates with any data source or personalization engine, enabling unified customer views and scalable personalization. (source)
+Companies often struggle due to fragmented data, unclear strategies, lack of internal expertise, and technical constraints of legacy systems.
+According to Hygraph's Future of Content report, 93% of businesses want to use more data sources for personalization, highlighting a gap between available technology and know-how.
+(Source)

 How does Hygraph support omnichannel personalization?